OMW Lancer Review – OMG this is good.

 To sum it up, this $1,599 2-in-1 board with a double-drop carbon fiber deck, dual kingpin trucks, and a 12-s4p battery is nothing new and wasn’t particularly revolutionary in terms of design or value.

 The flexible carbon fiber deck, however, is what makes a significant difference.
 While everyone thinks carbon fiber decks are gorgeous, they hate the vibration that results from having a rigid deck.
-For example, Propel attempted, but failed, to increase the flexibility of their carbon fiber deck with their Pivot’s BVR deck.
-The deck on OMW Calvary, on the other hand, is actually flexible and, spoiler alert, does, in fact, reduce vibration from the road.
+The deck on OMW Cavalry, admirably, is actually flexible and, spoiler alert, does, in fact, reduce vibration from the road.

-OMW Calvary is a board that wants to go fast and wants to go straight.
+OMW Cavalry is a board that wants to go fast and wants to go straight.

 And we have to admit, this may be the most comfortable fast-riding board we’ve ever reviewed.